Doculus Lumus® Use Cases

-15x or 22x magnification with quality glass lenses.
+15x or 22x magnification with high quality glass lens system.

 If you have to scan whole documents to see as many features as possible in minimum time, you would prefer 15x magnification.

 22x magnification allows you to see finest details, but the area of sight is smaller due to the necessary lens construction.

 If you have to go into detail and would like to see things like paper fibers, printing artefacts and even finest deviations of the surface, you would prefer 22x – especially when you are in the office and have enough time for a deep analysis.

 Do you need a chinese 60x magnification to check optaglio elements?
 No!
 22x Doculus Lumus® is sufficient.

 The UV light mode with its 4 extra strong UV LEDs (365 nm) allows an optimal depiction of UV security inks through the lens as well as from the side from short distance.